Monitoring

 If recording is not currently underway, this command will provide the instructions on how to start one.

 When the dump subcommand is run, the recording will be captured in the specified file.
-At that point, the file can be opened in Zulu Mission Control or other tools that support the JDK Flight Recorder format.
+At that point, the file can be opened in Java Mission Control or other tools that support the JDK Flight Recorder format.

 Dumping the recording to a file does not stop the recording.
 To do that, use the JFR.stop subcommand.
 This also accepts a filename and name parameter like JFR.dump does except that it stops the recording and the filename parameter is optional.
 If the filename is not provided, then a dump will not be simultaneously made.
 An example of stopping a recording named 1 is shown in the following listing: